 Compared to the rest of the Seattle Metropolitan Area market, the Downtown Seattle submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

 A large portion of this area is residential, but there's plenty of office_space.
 Waste services is the dominant industry in this region.
 Commute by taxi is the most popular way to get to work amongst Downtown Seattle folk.
-Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.